Pope Francis tells us,

 MUSIC (Greg Murray) Do you love to sing or play an instrument?
 Join the choir!
 The Music Ministry offers an opportunity for all musically inclined people to share their talent during the celebration of the Holy Mass.
-Members meet for practice on Wednesday evenings, 5:30-6:30 PM for instrumentalists and 6:30-8:30 PM for choir members.

 *USHERS/GREETERS (Mass Leaders) This ministry provides the hospitality, fellowship, courtesy, and welcoming to those who come to the celebration of the Mass each weekend.
 Additionally, they also take up the collection and facilitate the smooth flow of people for Eucharist, entering/exiting the building, and manage emergency situations.

 WELCOMING (Susan Patshek) Fellowship opportunities outside of Mass are provided for people to gather such as Sunday’s Coffee & Donuts (after 7:30 AM and 9:30 AM Mass), Tuesday & Thursday “Kaffee Klatch” (coffee club), and a Welcoming Brunch twice a year for new parishioners.
 Volunteers help set up, serve, and clean up after events.